-Identification badges are issued annually to all Broward Technical Center students.
+Identification badges are issued annually to all Broward's Technical College students.
 Students are required to wear their I.D. badges on campus at all times.
 The Student Activity Fee covers the cost of the badge, however an additional fee will be charged for a replacement badge.